zencommerce-app/zencommerce.app/docs/index.rst

 ## License

 Application code distributed under the terms of GNU GPLv3 license.
 This lets you do almost anything you want with a project, except distributing closed source versions.

-## Obtaining Etsy API keys

-In order to use Zen-Commerce application you need to register on https://www.etsy.com/developers/documentation/getting_started/register

-This gives you your API key and allows you to start working on your application.
-When your application is created, it starts with Provisional Access to our production systems to use during development.

-Etsy will provide you with a Keystring and Shared secret to use with API.
-Put these values into Zen-Commerce settings.
-You should find placeholders 'settings.py':

-    ETSY_KEYSTRING = PUT_YOUR_KEY_HERE
-    ETSY_SHARED_SECRET = PUT_YOUR_SHARED_SECRET_HERE

 ## Installation and requirements